1. Home

 Even if you're exempt from paying VED, you still need to tax your car.

 You can't tax your car if you don't have car insurance.
 When you apply for tax, the DVLA checks whether your car has a valid MOT and insurance.
-If it doesn't you won't be able to tax your car.
+If it doesn't you can't tax your car.

-Failure to pay your car tax could result in an £80 fine (or £40 if you pay it in the specified period of time).
+If you don't pay your car tax you could get an £80 fine (or £40 if you pay it within 33 days).
 If you’re stopped by the police and they discover you haven’t paid your car tax they could issue you with a fixed penalty notice of £1,000.
 The DVLA can also clamp your vehicle if it finds you haven't paid your car tax.

 And if you don't have valid car insurance, you could face even tougher measures.
 So before you tax your car, check your car is insured.